gregogolla/investrak-iicdocs/README.md

  InvesTrak is a web based online platform that enables investment club members to access, manage and report on their club's finances at all times.
 The purpose of the application is as follows:

-  1. Enable the club treasurer record, to track and report on the clubs activities with as little hassle as possible.
+  1. Enable the Investment Club's [**`TREASURER`**](10_admin_member-accounts?id=_1034-treasurer-group) record, to track and report on the clubs activities with as little hassle as possible.
-  1. Enable you as a member of the club to get an overall picture of the fund, the activities, as well as the most updated financial status.
+  1. Enable you as a member of the Investment Club to get an overall picture of the Investment Club, the activities, as well as the most updated financial status.
   1. Enable you as a member, to track your share of contributions and outstanding balances.